 “Relax, I want you to concentrate on relaxing from your waist down, and allow your body to go completely limp like a wet noodle.”

 I am not sure if I ever heard that technique mentioned in my Lamaze class, but at any rate, the Lord was either reminding or telling me exactly what I needed to do.
 I then began concentrating on relaxing my body without tensing up.
 Almost immediately, I sensed my cervix fully dilating.
 I knew then that my baby was about to be born.
 I told my husband the news, but because it had only been minutes since the medical staff had left, he doubted the possibility of the baby coming so soon.
-But finally, he got the message and left.
+But finally, he got the message and went for help.
 When he returned with the staff, I was experiencing the natural urge to bear down and push.
 It felt so good to participate along with my body in this natural process.
 Unfortunately, there were two separate rooms -one for labor and one for delivery.
 Because I was still in the labor room the medical staff started discouraging me from pushing and told me to wait until they could get me into the other room.
 But I was on a roll now, and it was too late for anything else other than to allow my body do what it knew to do.